Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is a loan servicer?

-A federal student loan servicer is a company that works on behalf of the U.S. Department of Education to handle the service on your federal student loans.
-This includes billing, responding to your inquiries, and helping you understand or change your repayment plan.
+A federal student loan servicer is a company that works on behalf of the U.S. Department of Education to handle the servicing of your federal student loans.
+This includes billing, responding to your questions, and helping you understand or change your repayment plan.

 What is a Master Promissory Note (MPN)?

 The MPN is a legal document that you must sign before you can receive funds from a Direct Loan.
 An MPN can cover multiple loans for up to 10 years—it serves as a promise from the borrower to repay all loans, interest, and fees.
-The MPN also explains the timeframe you have to take certain actions, such as cancelling all or part of a loan.
+The MPN also explains the time frame you have to take certain actions, such as canceling all or part of a loan.

 What is an origination fee for student loans?